Governors in academies and schools are people who want to make a positive contribution to children’s education.

 In return for the commitment that all our governors make, they benefit from:

 Governors offer their time voluntarily.
-In terms of time commitment, becoming a governor of an academy will mean that you ‘sign up’ for a period of two years.
+In terms of time commitment, becoming a governor of an academy will mean that you ‘sign up’ for a period of four years.

-Each year you will be expected to attend at least six meetings per annum, and additionally sit on one committee which take place three times per year.
+Each year you will be expected to attend at least six meetings per annum.
 All meetings usually take place in the late afternoon or early evening.